ephemer1s/ECE1786H-Assignments/a1/Report.md

 ### Q1.5

-How does the euclidean difference change between the various words in the notebook when switching from d=50 to d=300?
+How does the Euclidean difference change between the various words in the notebook when switching from d=50 to d=300?

 How does the cosine similarity change?